Georgia Cost of Living 2025: What Homebuyers Should Know

 4. Entrepreneurs & Business Relocations

-Benefits: A low 5.39% corporate tax rate, strong workforce programs, and unmatched logistics through Atlanta’s airport and Savannah’s port.
+Benefits: A low 5.39% corporate tax rate, strong workforce programs, and extensive logistics infrastructure supported by Atlanta’s airport and the Port of Savannah.

 Quick Snapshot: Who Gains the Most?